Membership & Code of Conduct

 10:00 – Close meeting

-- Importance to give good quality referrals
+- Give good quality referrals for members to follow.

 - Reality Check

-- Perform reality check of referrals
+- Perform reality check of referrals given previously.
+Results of referrals

 - Monthly Valuation